shunjizhan/Social-Network/README.md

 # Introduction
-This is a program written in C++, which simualtes social networking, where people can add/remove/find friends.
+This is a program written in C++, which simulates a social networking, where people can add/remove/find friends.

 # Run
     cd Social_Network/